lettre/lettre/website/content/getting-started/intro.md

 +++

+{{% notice note %}}
+This documentation is written for lettre 0.7, wich has not been released yet.
+Please use https://docs.rs/lettre/0.6.2/lettre/ for lettre 0.6.
+{{% /notice%}}

 Lettre is an email library that allows creating and sending messages.
 It provides:

 * An easy to use email builder